 - If you are low firing, it is usually cone 04.
 You can fire higher or lower, but the average temperature for low fire clay is around 1800 degrees.
 If your clay is low fire and you fire at a higher temperature your pottery will melt in the kiln shelf, that’s why it’s so important to know what cone size you are working with.

-- Mid fire is around 2250 degrees.
+- Mid fire is around 2200 degrees Fahrenheit.
 Firing at cone 5 or 6.
 When choosing your clay and glaze make sure it says mid or high fire.
 Also, make sure it says cone 5-6, not 05 or 06.
 It’s important to be aware of the zero before the number.

 Zero Before a Number = Fire at Low Temperature.

 - High fire, for the most part, is cone 10.
 Your kiln will be around 2380 degrees.